MiltonGreat/Car-Evaluation/README.md

 - Hyperparameter Tuning: Experiment with tuning model parameters (e.g., for Random Forest) to improve model performance.
 - Advanced Models: Test more sophisticated algorithms such as Gradient Boosting or Neural Networks to enhance prediction accuracy, particularly for the minority classes.
 - Model Interpretability: Utilize techniques like SHAP or LIME to explain the model's predictions, offering more insight into the decision-making process.
-- Fairness Adjustments: Implement strategies to address class imbalance, such as oversampling or undersampling, and explore model adjustments to reduce bias in predicting certain classes, especially for high-priced cars.

 ### Source